 There are a few intangible returns that companies gain from CapEx.
 The morale boost after the company purchases a new pool table can’t be quantified on the company’s cash flow statement.
 Also, owning assets improves the goodwill and the financial health of the company.
 The business has to consider such unquantifiable returns as well.

 In larger enterprises, the capex approval process can span several individuals, even departments.
 This ensures that all capital assets are deliberated upon and not under- or over-invested.

 On the other hand, it also makes more room for miscommunication and manual errors that can prove costly.
 In order to ensure that CapEx decisions are well thought out, a transparent and streamlined approval process needs to be in place.

 Every business has unique requirements when it comes to CapEx approvals.
 From the capitalization limit to the approval hierarchy, a lot can change.
 Using workflows to handle CapEx approvals can eliminate acquisition delays and improve accuracy.

 You wouldn’t need the CEO’s approval for purchasing a copier in one of your many branches, would you?

 When you use workflows to handle CapEx approvals, it opens up multiple doors for automation.
 Here are some advantages of automating the CapEx flow

 The CapEx process is crucial to any organization and requires careful scrutiny at every step of the approval workflow.
-With Kissflow Finance, you can ensure that everyone is on the same page, and that all individuals in the approval process have up-to-date information.
+With Kissflow Finance & Ops Cloud, you can ensure that everyone is on the same page, and that all individuals in the approval process have up-to-date information.